turingschool/lesson_plans/ruby_02-web_applications_with_ruby/git_redux.markdown

 Tools for conducting a code review:

-* Line comments on Github
+* Line comments on GitHub
-* Discussion in Github Issues and Waffle.io
+* Discussion in GitHub Issues and Waffle.io

+Take a look at [this GitHub blog post](https://github.com/blog/1943-how-to-write-the-perfect-pull-request) for more tips on writing a pull request, reviewing code, and responding to feedback.

 ### Using Interactive Rebase